Math Articles

 Integer Exponents

-An explanation for beginning math students of what integer exponents mean, positive, negative, and zero.
+An explanation for math students of what integer exponents mean, videos included.

 The Order of Grouping Agreement

-A better way to think about order of operations for mathematics students and instructors.
+A way to think about order of operations for mathematics students and instructors.

 Complex Fractions